GymMed/Outward-Enchantments-Viewer/README.md

    - **ShowAllAvailableEnchantmentsCountForEquipment** – Choose whether to show the total number of enchantments available for each piece of equipment.
    - **ShowMissingEnchantmentsForEquipment** – Decide if missing enchantments for equipment should be displayed.
    - **ShowDescriptionsOnlyForInventory** – Restrict enchantment descriptions to items currently in the player’s inventory, hiding details for items in shops.
+   - **ShowDetailedOwnedEnchantments** – Enables detailed enchantment descriptions for equipment you own.
+   - **ShowDetailedUnownedEnchantments** – Enables detailed enchantment descriptions for equipment you do not own.

 ## How to use